Get a free, no obligation personal loan quote with rates as low as 6.99%

 Adjustments And Comparisons To Historical Sales

-Based on the price at which similar homes in the neighbourhood have recently sold for, real estate professionals will make comparisons to the subject property and will make adjustments as needed until they come to an accurate listing price that’s reflective of the current market.
+Based on the price at which similar homes in the neighbourhood have recently sold, real estate professionals will make comparisons to the subject property and will make adjustments as needed until they come to an accurate listing price that’s reflective of the current market.

 Adjustments involve adding to and subtracting from the sale price of a similar property.
-These additions and subtractions will based on a number of factors and features, including the following:
+These additions and subtractions will based on several factors and features, including the following:

 • Type of dwelling (detached, semi-detached, two-story, bungalow, etc)